Want to get updates to your mailbox? 📬

 This bid strategy requires some math.
 To determine your ROAS, divide the amount you want to generate from ads by the amount you’re willing to spend and multiply this number by 100.

-Sales Ă· ad spend x 100% = target ROAS
+Sales Ă· ad spend x 100% = Target ROAS

 Say you want to generate $50 for every $10 spent on your Google Ads campaign: